geek-pie/docsy-usage/languages/java.md

 ---
-title: "Java Functions"
+title: Java Functions
-description: "Writing Java functions with fission"
+order: 10
-weight: 10
+introduction: Writing Java functions with fission
 ---

 Fission supports functions written in Java and runs then on JVM.